 The “Puri” name is related to “Lord Jagannatha”.
-In the ancient India Puri is known as “Sri Kshetra” and the temple of Jagannatha also had a local name “Badadeula.
-Puri and the temple were attacked by the Hindu and the Muslim from 4th century to 19th century.
+In ancient India, Puri is known as “Sri Kshetra” and the temple of Jagannatha also had a local name “Badadeula.
+Puri and the temple were attacked by the Hindus and the Muslims from the 4th century to the 19th century.
 But till the early 18th century it was under the Mughal Rulers.
-Thereafter Marathas had cloven Odisha in to four district.
-In the year of 1803, the British captured Puri till the year of Independence(1947).
+Thereafter Marathas cloven Odisha into four districts.
+In the year 1803, the British captured Puri till the year of Independence(1947).
 The British divided Odisha into two districts(North & South).
-After that these two districts became united and Puri was announced the capital of the state till the year of 1816.
-In the year of 1828 the area was divided into three regions named-Katak, Balasore and Puri.
-Puri was established in 1948,after the division of Odisha from Bihar.
+After that these two districts became united and Puri was announced as the capital of the state till the year 1816.
+In the year 1828, the area was divided into three regions named-Katak, Balasore, and Puri.
+Puri was established in 1948, after the division of Odisha from Bihar.

-For the presence of sea it has a Moderate Tropical Climate with high humidity over the year.
+The presence of the sea has a Moderate Tropical Climate with high humidity over the year.

 During the Winter season comfortable and enjoyable weather.
 It is also the perfect time to visit the attractive beaches.

-During the rainy season, Puri witnesses the heavy rain with thunderstorm.
-Sometimes accidents occur in the beach due to high waves.
+During the rainy season, Puri witnesses heavy rain with thunderstorms.
+Sometimes accidents occur on the beach due to high waves.

-Summer is the difficult to visit the Puri.
+Summer is difficult to visit the Puri.
 If plan the tour in Summer, it will not be comfortable.
-Beside this you cannot enjoy the sandy beach for extreme heat.
+Besides this, you cannot enjoy the sandy beach in extreme heat.

-The culture of Puri city is considered as the norms of Odiya society.
-Puri is famous for Jagannath temple all over the world.
-Puri culture is established on the basis of Jagannath temple which is a combination of diffents Indian worship with Vaishavism.
-The flourishing heritage of Puri is illustrated by several number of occasions.
+The culture of Puri city is considered the norm of Odiya society.
+Puri is famous for the Jagannath temple all over the world.
+Puri culture is established based on Jagannath temple which is a combination of different Indian worship with Vaishnavism.
+The flourishing heritage of Puri is illustrated on several occasions.
 It has a strong religious view.
 The impotant festivals are Ratha yatra, car festival, Chadan snan and Snan yatra.
-Apart from this handloom appliqué, handcraft and architecture are pride of Puri culture.
-Another sign of its culture is mindblowing “Odissi dance”.
+Apart from this handloom appliqué, handcraft and architecture are the pride of Puri culture.
+Another sign of its culture is the mindblowing “Odissi dance”.
 Rehearsal has been continued over the year for this dance.
-Local dance of konarak is also famous.
-Beside this the Patta work, shell crafts, stone work are also various cultural heritage of this religious land.
-In fact, Puri is rich for its cultural heritage.
-Odiya is the main language but Bengali, Hindi and English are also appreciated.
-There are some museums and libraries which carry the document of ancient cultural heritage of Puri.
+The local dance of Konark is also famous.
+Besides this, the Patta work, shell crafts, and stonework are also various cultural heritage of this religious land.
+Puri is rich in cultural heritage.
+Odiya is the main language but Bengali, Hindi, and English are also appreciated.
+There are some museums and libraries which carry documents of the ancient cultural heritage of Puri.

-Now , we know a little bit about Puri.
-If I discuss about tourist spots of puri , it will be a long list to visit.
-But you can choice 10 most popular spots.
+Now, we know a little bit about Puri.
+If I discuss tourist spots of puri, it will be a long list to visit.
+But you can choose the 10 most popular spots.
 Let’s see these spots at a glance.

-Its distance near about 7km. from Bhubaneswar.
-This cave was built by Kharavela in 2nd century BC.
-This place was a witness of Kalinga war which was fought against Ashoka’s soldiers.
+Its distance is about 7km. from Bhubaneswar.
+This cave was built by Kharavela in the 2nd century BC.
+This place was a witness of the Kalinga war which was fought against Ashoka’s soldiers.

-The beach of Puri is one of the biggest attraction to visitors.
-It is located in the east along the Bay of Begal.
-You can see some structure made by sand on the beach.
-Beside this don’t miss the sea food.
+The beach of Puri is one of the biggest attractions for visitors.
+It is located in the east along the Bay of Bengal.
+You can see some structures made of sand on the beach.
+Besides this don’t miss the seafood.

 This beach is famous for its spellbound sunset.
-It is a ideal place for newly married couple with some food and coffee.
+It is an ideal place for newly married couples with some food and coffee.

-This museum is established by Shudarshan Sahu.
-It is a architectural place.
-It is the perfect place for that tourists who gives priority to architecture.
+This museum is established by Sudarshan Sahu.
+It is an architectural place.
+It is the perfect place for that tourist who gives priority to architecture.
 You have to appreciate the traditional sculpture which is revealed here.

-This artistic town of Puri situated 40km.away from Puri.
-Applique handcrafts is very populated here.
-Most of the families are dependent on this handcraft.
+This artistic town of Puri has situated 40km. away from Puri.
+Applique handicrafts are very popular here.
+Most families are dependent on this handicraft.

-This bridge is awesome time spending spot for tourist.
-It gives a fantastic view of the “Lord Jagannath temple” and pride of incredible arches.
-It is the perfect place to interact with the nature and relaxation.
+This bridge is an awesome time-spending spot for tourists.
+It gives a fantastic view of the “Lord Jagannath temple” and the pride of incredible arches.
+It is the perfect place to interact with nature and relaxation.

-This beach is located quite far from the Puri city.
-If you come to this place you will be a witness of a romantic and magnificent sunset.
+This beach is located quite far from Puri city.
+If you come to this place you will witness a romantic and magnificent sunset.

 This beach was reputed as Chandipur beach also.
 But maximum tourists have no idea about this beach.

 Astaranga is known for its attractive white sand.
-It offers you to a mesmerising sunset.
-You can snap its picture but internal feeling is much better than snap.
+It offers you a mesmerizing sunset.
+You can snap its picture but the internal feeling is much better than snapping.

-Puri is famous for its different sea foods and cost effective variant dishes.
+Puri is famous for its different kinds of seafood and cost-effective variant dishes.
 If you are a foodie person, you should go to Puri.

 Here I have tried to enlist some various dishes of Puri.

-I thik you can guess the food by its name.
-Yes, it is just like khichdi but odiya version.
+I think you can guess the food by its name.
+Yes, it is just like the khichdi but Odiya version.
 The dish is cooked from rice and lentils in ghee.
 It is served to Jagannath dev as “Mahabhog”.

-Being a seaside city , Puri is known for sea foods.
-Chungdi Malai is prawn preparation made with the addition of coconut milk.
-Beside this crabs, fried fish are also be taken as delicious dishes.
+Being a seaside city, Puri is known for seafood.
+Chungdi Malai is a prawn preparation made with the addition of coconut milk.
+Besides these crabs, fried fish is also taken as a delicious dish.

-Chennapoda is a delicious sweet, dedicated to Jagannath dev as his favourite sweet.
-It is made from cheese, semolina and sugar syrup.
+Chennapoda is a deliciously sweet, dedicated to Jagannath dev as his favorite sweet.
+It is made from cheese, semolina, and sugar syrup.

-Santhula is a healthy and nutritional food for vegetarian.
+Santhula is a healthy and nutritional food for vegetarians.
 It can be taken with rice or chapatti.
 It is just like curry made from brinjal.

-It is the most wanted dish in all the occasions of Puri.
-It is just like cake made from rice- flour batter, sugar, cardamom, sweet fruits and palm syrup.
+It is the most wanted dish on all occasions of Puri.
+It is just like a cake made from rice- flour batter, sugar, cardamom, sweet fruits, and palm syrup.

-Puri is the place where you can shopping as your choice.
-There are many street shops just 5 munites to walk from the beach at Swargadwar.
-Puri is reputed for its conch jewellery and kotki print.
-The dresses for both male and female are equally famous for kotki print.
+Puri is the place where you can shop as your choice.
+There are many street shops just 5 minute's walk from the beach at Swargadwar.
+Puri is reputed for its conch jewelry and kotki print.
+The dresses for both males and females are equally famous for kotki print.

 Feel free to use images in our website by simply providing a source link to the page they are taken from.